Oct 23 – Nov 21, 2017

-Disclaimer: the Sun sign is a much-celebrated yet oversimplified astrological element, usually given more significance than it deserves.
-Remember – you are a whole soup of planets!
+The Sun sign is a much-celebrated astrological element, usually given more significance than it deserves.
+Remember – the Sun is just one planet in your star-soup.

 Scorpio is reminiscent of Ganesha, Remover of Obstacles.
-The core practice facilitating scorpionic transformation is detachment, unfastening, a withdrawal of whatever within you has become an obstacle to growth and expansion.
+The core practice facilitating scorpionic transformation is detachment, unfastening, obliteration of whatever within you has become an obstacle to growth and expansion.
 How to detach?
 Yoga, conversation, breath work, long walks, crying – all of these things are required, but none so much as awareness of habit patterns which lead again and again to the same place.
 And to cultivate awareness?
 Meditation.
-I think you’ll find that all obstacles are rooted in fear.

 Move your blood with Scorpio Yoga.